Sedation Dentist – Mineola, NY

 How Does Nitrous Oxide Work?

 Typically, the only preparation you’ll need to make for nitrous oxide sedation is to avoid eating anything too heavy before your appointment.
 Otherwise, all you need to do is come to our office and make yourself comfortable in our treatment chair.
-Our team will fit a small mask over your nose before turning on the machine that releases the nitrous oxide mixed with oxygen.
+Our team will fit a small mask over your nose before turning on the machine that releases nitrous oxide mixed with oxygen.

 Nitrous oxide can make you feel very relaxed and happy.
 It does not, however, put you to sleep.
 As such, we can still ask questions or give you instructions if we need to.
 Our team may increase or decrease the level of sedation depending on your needs during your treatment.